UPDATED January 11, 2022

 I just unloaded a bunch of information on you.
 So let’s quickly recap a few highlights and narrow down your choices.

-- Sling TV: You can live stream NBCSN on the cheap with the Sling Blue bundle for $25 per month.
-But if you want ESPN, you’ll need to add the Sling Orange bundle too, which will cost $40 per month.
-Cloud DVR costs another $5 per month.
+- Sling TV: You can live stream NBCSN on the cheap with the Sling Blue bundle for $30 per month.
+But if you want ESPN, you’ll need to add the Sling Orange bundle too, which will cost $45 per month.
 Sling TV could be a decent option to pair with an antenna if you can’t get the locals you want.
-Sling offers a free trial for a week.